openmichigan/OERbit/README.md

 [Github](http://github.com/openmichigan/oerbit).
 We'd love to receive patches, enhancements etc.

+### Tracking Development ###
+The master branch of git will always be the latest code and __should__ always work.
+The _x.x_-__stable__ branches will relate to released versions that we will actually run in production.
+As the name implies, these branches will always be stable, working code.

 ### Bug reports, enhancements, new feature requests ###
 If you encounter a bug; would like an existing feature enhanced; or would like to request a new feature please look at the